abel-mc/criterion/README.md

 - Define scenarios under the feature using the `scenario/2` macro.
 - Inside each scenario, define steps using `step/2` block.
 - Steps can have either inline or external implementation.
-- External implementations allows reusability and can be defined using `defstep/2` macro.
+- External implementations can be reused and can be defined using `defstep/2` macro.

 ## Example